-8.1.
+- 8.1.
 The Board's watercourse maintenance work constitutes vegetative control of submerged, emergent, and floating aquatic plants and will control bankside vegetation to ensure shrub successional growth is tempered.
-Inevitably some short-term impacts may arise, however herbaceous growth re-establishes over the next growing season.
+Inevitably some short-term impacts may arise, however herbaceous growth re-establishes over the next growing season. - 8.2.

-- 8.2.
 When carrying out maintenance work the Board works in accordance with environmental best practice guidelines. - 8.3.
 When undertaking improvement work consistent with the need to maintain satisfactory flood protection, the Board aims to: - Avoid any unnecessary or long-term damage to natural habitats and species; - Take appropriate opportunities to achieve multiple environmental outcomes and work with natural processes, wherever possible, including the enhancement of habitats and water bodies within the District. - 8.4.
+The District contains three sites of biological interest managed by or on behalf of East Riding of Yorkshire Council and its District borders Humber Estuary SSSI, Ramsar and Special Area of Conservation site:

-There are no SSSI sites within the District - 9.
-Approval and Review of this Policy Statement - 9.1.
-This Policy is adopted by the Board on 12 Jan 2023
+9. Approval and Review of this Policy Statement

+9.1.
+This Policy is adopted by the Board on 10 Jan 2023